 Students are not required to keep bees in order to take this class.
 Many students choose to wait a year before starting their own apiary.
 Those that keep bees during the class year will raise one colony in the community bee yard, at the respective class sites, and move them to their permanent locations in the fall.
 Campus apiaries can only support one colony per student.
 Therefore, students opting to keep more than one colony must secure other location sites for those colonies.

 There is much to discover through this combination of academic and hands-on learning.
 The material presented is designed to have a direct impact on participants’ success in beekeeping and colony health.
 While attendance is not mandatory, lack of attendance can be detrimental to meeting the course goals.
 Therefore, please consider your schedule when committing to this class and/or location.

-Given our mission of sustainability--both for the health of the bees and your wallet--we collaborate closely with SEMBA’s beekeeping community, the Michigan Beekeepers Association, and Michigan State University Pollinator Extension Services to provide locally bred Michigan nucleus (‘nuc’) colonies to start your beekeeping journey.
+Given our mission of sustainability--both for the health of the bees and your bank account--we collaborate closely with SEMBA’s beekeeping community, the Michigan Beekeepers Association, and Michigan State University Pollinator Extension Services to provide locally bred Michigan nucleus (‘nuc’) colonies to start your beekeeping journey.

 #01- February 19 - Introduction: Sharing the Joy of Bees. (virtual)